 - Number of employees at your physical location

 - Whether you are a Home-Based Business

-It is important to note that once you apply for a DUNS Number at no charge, your file will be created.
-But it will be considered an incomplete file (marketing file) if you have no trade references reporting.
-If this is the case, you can either add trade references to your file by enrolling in a monitoring program or you can apply for credit and wait for a supplier to report your company’s payment activity.
+It’s important to note that D&B will create your file once you apply for a DUNS Number.
+But it will be considered an incomplete file (marketing file) if you don’t have any trade references reporting.
+If this is the case, you may either add trade references to your file by enrolling in a monitoring program or apply for credit and wait for a supplier to report your company’s payment activity.